nivlab/opendata/source/_posts/hammond2020.md

 Publication(s): https://psyarxiv.com/tg3ec
 Data repository: https://osf.io/quy76/

-N=195 participants (across two samples) completed a 2-arm bandit task with volatility.
+Data from a study in which N=125 participants across two experiments (N=76, N=49) completed a probabilistic volatility task and a series of self-report psychiatric symptom measures.